alexander-morrison/Threat-Hunt_Port-of-Entry-Azuki/README.md

 The fact that it was executed via `powershell.exe` under the compromised account strongly indicates manual reconnaissance activity.

 ---

+## ❓ Flag 3 Question:
+What command was used to perform network reconnaissance on the compromised host?

 ## ✅ Flag 3 Answer: arp -a